agucova/sso-uc/README.md

 ### Portal UC

-A minimal example to place an authenticated GET request to UC Chile"s main portal.
+A minimal example to place an authenticated GET request to UC Chile's main portal.

 ```python
 import requests